NazarPonochevnyi/graph-theory/README.md

-# Some problems in graph theory
+# Solution of problems in the theory of graphs